David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 Virtual job interviews have always been a thing.
 One of the first interviews I had was over the phone.
 However, due to the COVID-19 pandemic, virtual job interviews are becoming more commonplace.
 Even after the pandemic subsides, it's still expected to be a thing since so many people are growing comfortable with the thought of doing such things virtually instead of in person.

-This articles covers what you should do to prepare for a virtual job interview.
-It's just like every other interview, but really, there are more steps and problems you need to be aware of before you sit down in front of a camera to take part in a job interview.
+This article covers what you should do to prepare for a virtual job interview.
+It's just like every other interview—but there are more steps and problems you need to be aware of before you sit down in front of the camera.

 My Experience With a Bad Virtual Job Interview

-However, there were a lot of missteps the person took during the phone interview.
-While the person seemed confident in their responses, the phone connection between me and them was horrible.
-I couldn't hear much, and I know it wasn't my phone.
+However, there were a lot of missteps the person made during the phone interview.
+While the person seemed confident in their responses, the phone connection between them and me was horrible.
+I couldn't hear much, and I knew it wasn't my phone.
 Additionally, the first time I tried to call, the person didn't pick up.
 So I had to try again.
 That was a strike right there.

-Needless to say the person did not get the job.
-While their answers to questions were evaluated, so was the person's preparedness and ability to participate in a virtual job interview.
+Needless to say, the person did not get the job.
+While their answers to questions were evaluated, so were the person's preparedness and ability to participate in a virtual job interview.
 That's a mistake you don't want to make.

 Prior to the Interview

 Before you have your virtual job interview, you need to prepare for it.
 These tips apply if you have to have a face-to-face interview through Zoom, Skype, etc.; basically, you'll be on camera.
 The tips here that aren't visual can apply to phone interviews as well.
 Some of these are things that need to be done either hours before your interview or just before it.